-Okay, so my visions of snuggling up by a fire and homeschooling every day this winter have been blown to bits by the fact that my kids are getting older and bounce off the walls when stuck inside on freezing days.
-So here are some indoor ideas I have come up with so far ... some are free and some are so expensive they should not even be on the list, but I would love your input for KC area things to do indoors with kids ranging from 5-13 (including field trips)!
+Okay, so my visions of snuggling up by a fire and homeschooling every day last winter were blown to bits by the fact that my kids are getting older and bounce off the walls when stuck inside on freezing days.
+So here are some indoor ideas I have come up with so far ... some are free and some are so expensive they should not even be on the list, but I would love your input for KC area things to do indoors with kids ranging from 5-15 (including field trips)!

 Maybe I'll see you out there and please, I beg of you, don't judge me when you see me out with my 5 kids and I am feeding them Kit Kats for lunch with a Capri Sun chaser.
 Assume we got all our homeschooling done that morning.
 Definitely let's chat and share in this parenting thing.

 And yes, I know some of these ideas are expensive and you can only pick one of them ... so choose wisely.
-We are going with the 3 months to Matt Ross pool since it packs more bang for the buck and if I can sell a boatload of mascara this winter maybe we can also make a trip to Paradise Park!
+We are going with the 3 months to Matt Ross pool since it packs more bang for the buck and maybe we can also make a trip to Paradise Park!

-Feel free to leave me more ideas in the comments section, kay?
+Feel free to leave me more ideas in the comments section, or email me at mommykerrie at yahoo dot com?
 Realize most of this stuff is in my 'hood but I am happy to branch out.
 Thanks, and see you around!
 (I'll be adding links in the days to come, peeps!)

 - McDonald's Playland 87th Street in Overland Park between Antioch and Farley by the Central Resource Library